New Britain, Connecticut: Geography and topography

-New Britain's terrain is mostly made up of soft, rolling hills and young Connecticut forest.
-The many parks are populated with trees, and in small, undeveloped areas, there is also brushy woods.
+New Britain's terrain is mostly made up of gentle, rolling hills and young Connecticut forest.
+The many parks are populated with trees, and in small, undeveloped areas, there are also brushy woods.
 New Britain's streets also have many trees lining the sides of the roads.
 Many front yards in the northern half of the city have at least one tree.
 One or two streams flow through New Britain, undisturbed by the development.